Donald Trump At Odds With Daughter Ivanka Trump Over Roy Moore Stance

 Recent polls have shown Democrat Doug Jones well within striking distance in the historically red state and in recent days Jones has sought to use Ivanka’s words as part of a campaign ad.

-Despite all their D.C. struggles, the Washington Post reports Jared Kushner recently insisted he and his wife have no plans of pulling up stakes.
+Despite all their D.C. struggles, the Washington Post reported Jared Kushner recently insisted he and his wife have no plans of pulling up stakes.

 “We’re here to stay,” he said.
 “At the current moment, we’re charging forward.”